 - Ensure that both the vCenter Server system and ESXi hosts are running vSphere 7.0 Update 2 or later.

 - Configure the vCenter Server file-based backup and restore, and store the backups securely as they contain the Key Derivation Key.
-See the topic on vCenter Server backup and restore in vCenter Server Installation and Setup.
+See the topic on vCenter Server backup and restore in the vCenter Server Installation and Setup documentation.

 To perform vSphere Virtual Machine Encryption or vSAN encryption using vSphere Native Key Provider, you must purchase the edition of those products containing the appropriate license.